The most beautiful villages in Italy

 Orta San Giulio in Piemonte

-Orta San Giulio, a quaint town, sits on a little island of Lake Orta in Piemonte.
+Orta San Giulio is a quaint town on the little island of Lake Orta in Piemonte.
 It is among Italy’s prettiest villages.

 Despite being the busiest town around Lake Orta, it is still relatively unknown to many tourists.